 Classroom and office phones will broadcast an emergency alert message twice.
 Please listen for emergency instructions and assist your students if you are in a classroom.

-Other Communications Methods for Emergencies Include:
+Other Communications Methods for Emergencies may include:

 - All-staff e-mail messages